 Ans: Advantages of Rule Engines:

 Greater flexibility: Keeping your rules into a Knowledgebase lets you adapt easily your decisions when they are changing.

 Easier to grasp: Rules are easier to understand than procedural code so they can be effectively used to bridge the gap between business analysts and developers.

 Reduced complexity: When embedding lots of decision points to your procedural codes it can easily turn your application into a nightmare.
 On the other hand, rules can handle much better increasing complexity because they use a consistent representation of business rules.

-Reusability: By keeping rules that are kept in one place leads to a greater reusability of your business rules.
+Reusability: By keeping rules that are kept in one place leads to greater reusability of your business rules.
 Also, traditional procedural code often imposes unnecessary variations of base rules which are therefore more difficult to reuse in other contexts.

-Global is the keyword used in drools to define a global variable.
-The global variable is the one which will be visible to all the rules inside a DRL file.
+Ans: Global is the keyword used in drools to define a global variable.
+The global variable is the one that will be visible to all the rules inside a DRL file.

-Globals must be used very carefully in a DRL file, since the changes in a global variable are not notified to the working memory.
-For example, you are using a list variable as a global and in any rule you are adding a value in a list, and in one particular rule, you are checking if list size() > 0, then in this case rule may not fire.
+Globals must be used very carefully in a DRL file since the changes in a global variable are not notified to the working memory.
+For example, you are using a list variable as a global and in any rule, you are adding value in a list, and in one particular rule, you are checking if list size() > 0, then in this case rule may not fire.
 A global variable can be used for any type of object.

-Consider a scenario, where in the rules there is a requirement for database connection object.
+Ans: Consider a scenario, wherein the rules there is a requirement for the database connection object.
 In this case, the DB Connection object can be inserted as a global variable in the working memory and the connection object will be visible to all the rules in that DRL file.

 Ans: StringBuilder is unsynchronized whereas StringBuffer is synchronized.
 So when the application needs to be run only in a single thread then it is better to use StringBuilder.
 StringBuilder is more efficient than StringBuffer.